 - Members publishing content to any website outside of the SMPS HQ site, and it having relevance to work or subjects associated with SMPS, must use the following disclaimer: “The postings on this site or forum are my own and membership list and don’t necessarily represent SMPS positions, strategies or opinions.”

-- All members must abide and respect copyright, fair use and financial disclosure laws.
+- All members must abide by and respect copyright, fair use, and financial disclosure laws.

 - No member may provide SMPS or another member’s confidential or other proprietary information without headquarters (HQ) approval.
 Members and moderator musk seek HQ approval to publish or report on conversations that are meant to be private or internal to SMPS.